TRAVEL > NORTH AMERICA > UNITED STATES > OREGON

-Eastern Oregon conjures up images of pioneers who moved west along the Oregon Trail past the Snake River, which now creates the border with Idaho.
+Images come to mind of pioneers who moved west along the dusty Oregon Trail, past the Snake River, which now creates the border with Idaho.
 Millions of years of geology are exposed in the Painted Hills found in its soil layered in hues of red, gold, yellow and black.
 Prehistoric plants and dinosaur remain can be found in the nearby the John Day Fossil Beds and appeal to our inner paleontologist.

 A magnificent day trip from Portland, Oregon

 An exquisite cultural experience is found at the Lan Su Chinese Garden in downtown Portland, Oregon.
 This classical Suzhou-style walled garden has a series of events and activities happening daily.
 Visitors can…